All Episodes

 Yeah.

-Well, you know, every guest host I've ever had here has gone on to bigger and better things.
+You know, every guest host I've ever had here has gone on to bigger and better things.

-He's shaking his head in there.
+Now, he's shaking his head in there.

-No, no, no, no, it never happened, but I know human nature.
+No, no, no, no, it never happened.

-Uh uh Robert, I appreciate the uh the phone call.
+Robert, I appreciate the phone call.

 Thanks.

-El Mucho Lincoln, California next.
+El Mucho, Lincoln, California, next.

 And Eddie.